Xinglab/CLAM/README.md

 ## Testing data
 Once downloaded the CLAM source code, please download the hnRNPC iCLIP dataset from [here](https://xinglab.cass.idre.ucla.edu/public/zijun/CLAM/test_data/hnRNPC_iCLIP_rep1_E-MAT-1371_novoalign.sorted.bam).

-Then run CLAM on the dataset; if finished correctly, you should have rescued peaks at these two loci:
+Then run CLAM by using `realigner` and `permutation_peakcaller` on the dataset; if finished correctly, you should have rescued peaks at these two loci:

 chr11:82,624,179-82,626,008